rohn/coco_nowPlaying.widget/README.md

 =================================

 Using Ubersicht displays current track playing at CoCoMpls Downtown on your desktop.
+[Ubersicht](http://tracesof.net/uebersicht/) is a GeekTool type of utility for Mac OS X that let's you run system commands and display their output on your desktop.

 ## to use
 Drop this entire repo into your Ubersicht widgets folder.